Tannins Drying your Tounge Out?

 Fats also produce the same effect and this is why a tannic food such as chocolate can be paired so well with a tannic wine.
 The fats in the chocolate bind with the tannins and smooth out the sensation.

 Think about how well cheese (high in fat) pairs with tannic red wine and other fatty foods such as cured meat (salami and pepperoni).

 Most tannins in wine come from the skins, seeds, and stems.
-Red wine which is typically higher in tannin since it is fermented with the skins and seeds.
-Whites that are not fermented with skins, seeds and stems so are less tannic.
+Red wine is typically higher in tannin since it is fermented with the skins and seeds.
+Whites that are not fermented with skins, seeds, and stems so are less tannic.

 Remember; pair a big tannic wine with proteins and fats to reduce the astringency and to smooth out the texture.

 If you want to avoid the tannins, stick to the white wine, blushes, and rosé.